The STACK question library

 /qtype_stack/samplequestions/STACK-demo.mbz

-You can "restore" these into your version of Moodle.
+You can "restore" this into your version of Moodle.
 It has a number of quizzes, pre-created with questions and deployed variants.
 It also has a large question bank, with questions not arranged into quizzes.

 Open Educational Resources